equalframework/equal-doc/docs/usage/views.md

 ##### actions

-The actions property can be used : to force action buttons visibility; to define the order of the actions for buttons having multiple actions ("split buttons"); and to override the configuration of the subsequent Views (for relational fields).
+The actions property can be used for 3 purposes: to force action buttons visibility; to define the order of the actions for buttons having multiple actions ("split buttons"); and to override the configuration of the subsequent Views (for relational fields).

 * For **forms**, default actions are : `ACTION.EDIT`, `ACTION.SAVE`, `ACTION.CREATE`, `ACTION.CANCEL`
 * For **lists**, default actions are : `ACTION.SELECT`, `ACTION.CREATE`